-Everyone has a story about their first brush with Tarot.
+Almost everyone has a story about a Tarot Card Reading experience.
 Perhaps you stumbled into them at the local bookstore.
 Maybe incense and oils took hold of your nose and lured you into a shop.
 Maybe your best friend pulled them from their bag late one slumber party.

 I was the wander-into-the-shop variety.
 I’m pretty sure it was frankincense that got me.